FJinn/fjinn.github.io/Assignments/GameEngine/ParticleSystem/ParticleSystem_README.md

 The structure is simple.

-It started with main loop which will run a sinlge class instance called Application.
+It started with main loop which will run a single class instance called Application.

 In Application, objects or particles are created and updated.